Misdemeanor Attorney in Phoenix

 - Document details about your arrest.
 Write down times, events, locations, and names of witnesses while your memory is fresh.

 - Contact a misdemeanor attorney quickly.
 Early consultation can protect evidence, avoid missteps, and prepare you for court.
+I’m available 24/7 and offer free, confidential consultations.

 - Stay off social media regarding your case.
-Prosecutors may use online posts to their advantage and this can complicate your defense.
+Prosecutors may use online posts to their advantage, and this can complicate your defense.

-Why Choose My Approach to Misdemeanor Defense
+Why My Background Makes a Difference in Misdemeanor Defense

 My Process for Defending Misdemeanor Charges